Key Quote

 Technique 1 — BIBLICAL ALLUSION / EDENIC IMAGERY

 The serpent directly alludes to the serpent in the Garden of Eden — Satan's disguise when tempting Eve.
-By invoking this image, Lady Macbeth casts herself in a diabolical (devilish) role, consciously adopting the methods of evil.
-The allusion (indirect reference) positions the Macbeths' plot as a re-enactment of the Fall of Man, with Duncan as innocent Adam and the Macbeths as agents of perdition (eternal damnation).
+By invoking this image, Lady Macbeth casts herself in a diabolicaldiabolical — Relating to the devil; extremely wicked role, consciously adopting the methods of evil.
+The allusionallusion — An indirect reference to another text, event, or idea positions the Macbeths' plot as a re-enactment of the Fall of Man, with Duncan as innocent Adam and the Macbeths as agents of perditionperdition — Eternal damnation; complete ruin.

 The imperative mood — 'Look... be' — reveals Lady Macbeth's dominance in this scene.
 She does not suggest but commands, assuming the role of strategist while positioning Macbeth as the instrument of her ambition.
 This inversion of expected gender dynamics was deeply shocking to a Jacobean audience.